georgia-tech-db/evadb/docs/source/reference/ai/model-forecasting.rst

    * - MODEL
      - We can select one of AutoARIMA, AutoCES, AutoETS, AutoTheta.
 The default is AutoARIMA.
 Check `Automatic Forecasting <https://nixtla.github.io/statsforecast/src/core/models_intro.html#automatic-forecasting>`_ to learn details about these models.
    * - Frequency
      - A string indicating the frequency of the data.
-The common used ones are D, W, M, Y, which repestively represents day-, week-, month- and yea- end frequency.
+The common used ones are D, W, M, Y, which repestively represents day-, week-, month- and year- end frequency.
 The default value is M. Check `pandas available frequencies <https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#offset-aliases>`_ for all available frequencies.

 Below is an example query specifying the above parameters: